Charcoal-SE/Charcoal/README.md

 Config
 ======

 To use Charcoal, you'll need to tell it how to log in to MySQL.
-Create a PHP file called `creds.php` in the root Charcoal directory in this format:
+Create a PHP file called `config.php` in the root Charcoal directory in this format:

     <?php
 	    function MySQLHost()